microsoft/AcademicContent/Workshop/5. Stream Analytics/Azure Stream Analytics HOL (C#).md

 	> See what's happening here?
 In addition to modifying the view's UI to include an HTML table in which ATM events can be displayed, you added a script block that uses jQuery's $.ajax method to call back to the server every 5 seconds.
 The endpoint for the call is the method you implemented in the Web API controller in the previous step.
 When that method returns one or more events, rows are added to the table to display them.

-1. Go to the **Build** menu at the top of the Visual Studio window and use the **Build Solution** command to build the solution.
-Correct any build errors that are reported, and then press **Ctrl+F5** to launch the application in your browser.
+1. Save your changes.
+Then build the solution and confirm that it builds without error.
+Press **Ctrl+F5** to launch the application in your browser.
 Confirm that the application looks like this:

     ![The ATM dashboard](Images/mvc-atm-dashboard.png)